VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 1.7.3 =

-- Fix: Added SQL UNION select to make sure in leader boards to not include users who were deleted from WordPress and still had points.
+- Fix: Added SQL Fix for leaderboard to show correct rankings and to not include deleted users if still had point balance.
+- Fix: Resolved a "Warning: call_user_func_array() expects..." on the user profiles.
+- Fix: Some server side fixes on VY256 Miner for stability.

 = 1.7.2 =

-- Fix: Raffle ticket purchases not depending on no one else buying one before you.
+- Fix: Raffle ticket purchases not working depending on no one else buying one before you.
 - Fix: Added feature that if you want to prevent users to not hit F5 and buy another raffle ticket via refresh=true (off by default as it will break a lot of themes)
 - Fix: Removed base vy256.com from the list of fail over servers as no longer used in list.